Speykious/opengl-playground/Readme.md

-# Just some random OpenGL playground
+# OpenGL playground

+This is my personal playground to learn and experiment with low-level graphics programming stuff in OpenGL.

+It runs with OpenGL >=3.3 on Windows, Linux and MacOS.

-Run it with `cargo run`.
+You can just run it with `cargo run`.

 ## Scenes